icse18-FAST/FAST/README.md

 Experiment replication
 ---------------
-Steps required to replicate the experiment:
+In order to replicate the experiment follow these steps:

 ### Getting started